joeriexelmans/amh-api/README.md

 What's missing:
  - **France** has many private (non-FFCAM) huts as well.
 Some (e.g., in the Vanoise parc) all use a single booking system, so it's quite realistic that a bunch more will be added soon.
  - **Italy**: I have to check what kind of reservation system(s) exist there.
- - private huts in Austria, Germany, Switzerland, South-Tirol (although there aren't that much).
+ - **private huts** in Austria, Germany, Switzerland, South-Tirol (although there aren't that much).

+## API Documentation

+The API is not yet stable.
+For now, have a look at the TypeScript definitions in [types.ts](./src/types.ts) to get an idea of what information is currently being offered.

 ## Epilogue: My 'cunning plan' ...